 - Learn from an expert entomologist about bizarre bug behaviour

-- Perform water quality testing in three different ecosystems
+- Perform water quality testing in different ecosystems

 - Discover mangrove systems and their link to the reef